lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 Too obvious, right?
 Well that's the point.
 The co-location makes types the best possible kind of documentation:

-- They're never out of date
+- They're _never_ out of date.
-- They're as close as possible to production code
+- They're as _close_ as possible to production code.

 They also help answer questions that come out all the time: